awsdocs/amazon-redshift-developer-guide/doc_source/r_Type_conversion.md

 + Evaluation of SQL functions that do comparisons or extractions of data
 + Comparisons with mathematical operators

 The results of these operations depend on type conversion rules and data type compatibility\. *Compatibility* implies that a one\-to\-one matching of a certain value and a certain data type is not always required\.
-Because some data types are *compatible*, an implicit conversion, or *coercion*, is possible \(for more information, see [Implicit Conversion Types](#implicit-conversion-types)\)\.
+Because some data types are *compatible*, an implicit conversion, or *coercion*, is possible \(for more information, see [Implicit conversion types](#implicit-conversion-types)\)\.
 When data types are incompatible, you can sometimes convert a value from one data type to another by using an explicit conversion function\.

-## General Compatibility and Conversion Rules<a name="r_Type_conversion-general-compatibility-and-conversion-rules"></a>
+## General compatibility and conversion rules<a name="r_Type_conversion-general-compatibility-and-conversion-rules"></a>

 Note the following compatibility and conversion rules:
 + In general, data types that fall into the same type category \(such as different numeric data types\) are compatible and can be implicitly converted\.